-The east side of Oklahoma City--that would be the side east of the Santa Fe tracks--is dominated by a few things.
+The east side of Oklahoma City--that would be the side east of the Santa Fe tracks--is comprised of five neighborhoods.
 First, to the north, there's the capitol; second, to its southeast, there's the University of Oklahoma Health Sciences Center, a complex of hospitals and research organizations; third, there's a well-to-do residential district between the two.
-Fourth, farther south, there's an industrial and warehouse district converted in recent decades to an entertainment district; and fifth, there's the city's large black neighborhood, which over the years has moved north and eastward.
-That black neighborhood has discouraged east side investment for decades, and though the entertainment district is now on its feet, the island between the capitol and medical center is just that--an island of comparative prosperity in a sea of more modest and often deteriorated houses.
-In addition, the hand of urban renewal has been exceptionally heavy in Oklahoma City and has decimated whole neighborhoods that are only now, slowly, slowly, returning to life.
+Fourth, farther south, there's an industrial and warehouse district converted in recent decades to an entertainment district, and fifth, there's the city's large Black neighborhood, which over the years has moved north and eastward.
+That Black neighborhood has discouraged east side investment for decades, and though the entertainment district is now on its feet, the island between the capitol and medical center is just that--an island of comparative prosperity in a sea of more modest and often deteriorated houses.
+In addition, the hand of urban renewal has been exceptionally heavy south of the Health Sciences Center and has decimated whole (mostly Black) neighborhoods that are only now, slowly, slowly, returning to life.

 Here's the southwest quarter of Section 34, where the Rock Island yard cuts across the so-called Military Addition.
 That name is no mystery: this quarter-section was home to four companies of U.S. infantry troops, plus some cavalry, all literally sidetracked here on April 21, 1889, the day before the land run.
 By 1894, the troops were gone, and the land had been turned over to the city, surveyed, and sold.